DENTURE PROCESS

 Trying the teeth in – made in wax.
 This gives the patient the chance to have a really good look and see if they are happy with the appearance.

-Once the patient is happy with wax try in, denture are place into metal flasks and transformed into acrylic.
-At this stage we can add colours to the fun work to make more life like appearance.
+Once the patient is happy with the wax, tried in, dentures are placed into metal flasks and transformed into acrylic.
+At this stage, we can add colours to the fun work to make a more life-like appearance.

 FINISHED - DENTURE PROCESS COMPLETE